 Using a sperm donor from a licensed clinic sperm donor bank doesn’t mean you’re only given very basic information about him.
 All Manchester Fertility sperm donor profiles are highly-detailed beyond just the physical characteristics, and even include a pen-portrait and personal goodwill message from the donor to you and any child you have.
 So you can choose your sperm donor with confidence, using the insight of our dedicated Donation Team who get to know each of our sperm donors very well.

-Don’t assume that there are donor sperm waiting lists through a licensed clinic and so the internet is the ‘quickest’ option.
-At Manchester Fertility we have no waiting list for donor sperm and you can start treatment straight away.
-We also offer cost-effective, pre-paid treatment plans for donor sperm insemination, which give you three cycles of treatment for one discounted price.
+At Manchester Fertility we offer cost-effective, pre-paid treatment plans for donor sperm insemination, which give you three cycles of treatment for one discounted price.